all-of-us/workbench/api/docs/mapstruct.md

 ### Consider other use cases
 It's possible to write a mapper from a type to itself and use that as a copy constructor of sorts.
+Additionally, these methods may perform validation or fixup on values (for example to pick a default based on some business logic MapStruct wouldn't know how to guess).

 ### Tune the classes' public APIs
 If you find yourself writing arcane helper methods, ask yourself if adding a simple setter or